Understand your company's position and learn more about the options available

 The Official Receiver (OR) is a civil servant working on behalf of the Insolvency Service, but is also an officer of the court.
-They respond to notifications from the courts of company liquidations, and administer the initial stages, although they may also be involved throughout the process in some cases.
+Once a company is placed into compulsory liquidation, an Official Receiver is immediately appointed to begin administering the initial stages of the liquidation.

-The OR is accountable to both the courts and to the Secretary of State for Business, Innovation and Skills, and their role varies depending on the circumstances of each insolvent company facing liquidation.
+The Official Receiver is accountable to both the courts and to the Secretary of State for the Department for Business, Energy and Industrial Strategy (BEIS), and their role varies depending on the circumstances of each insolvent company facing liquidation.

 A provisional liquidator is required in some insolvency cases, from the time a winding-up petition is presented to the courts.
 This can occur if the petitioning creditor believes that company assets might be sold, or that another creditor may be treated preferentially by the debtor company.